 Doctoral Advisory Committees: At the start of doctoral studies an Advisory Committee will be established for each incoming student.
 This committee is usually composed of two or three professors whose interests reflect the student's prospective areas of scholarly research.
-The members of Advisory Committees are proposed by the Graduate Director in consultation with the Admissions and Fellowships Committee, and also with invited input by the student.
+The members of Advisory Committees are proposed by the Graduate Director in consultation with the Admissions and Awards Committee, and also with invited input by the student.
 In general, the Centre encourages situations where at least one member of the Advisory committee will hold a primary appointment in the Department of Religion.
-One member of the Advisory Committee will assume principal advising responsibilities.
+One member of the Advisory Committee will eventually assume principal advising responsibilities.
 During a two week period in late August or early September, before the first enrollment in the doctoral program, each student meets at the Centre with the designated Advisory Committee and the Graduate Director.
 The purpose of this meeting is to prepare the student's Program Memorandum.
 Advisory Committees may meet at other times as needed, and must file an annual report in the spring (by June 1) regarding student progress in the program.
-The Advisory Committee continues to assist the student and often remains as the Supervisory Committee for the dissertation, unless a change in committee members occurs.
+The Advisory Committee continues to assist the student and often remains as the Doctoral Supervisory Committee for the dissertation, unless a change in committee members occurs.

 Doctoral Supervisory Committees: Thesis Supervisory Committees emerge as students move toward the preparation of the thesis proposal.
 The members of these new committees may, but need not, include members of the established Advisory Committees.
 Supervisory Committees consist of three members of the Graduate Faculty of the University of Toronto.
-These members are the Supervisor and two other professors who are qualified to offer expert advice in the proposed area of research.
+These members are the

+Supervisor and two other professors who are qualified to offer expert advice in the proposed area of research.
 Working in consultation with the Graduate Director, students have free choice of Supervisor, and are responsible for securing the agreement of the professor who is to act in that capacity.
 The other two members are chosen jointly by the student, the Supervisor, and the Graduate Director.
 Supervisory Committees assist students in preparing the pre-proposal statement, the general exams, and the Thesis Proposal.

-Upon completion of course requirements, the Supervisory Committee will reconvene with the student to approve the Thesis Pre-Proposal and to make arrangements for the General Examinations.
+Upon completion of course requirements the Supervisory Committee and the Graduate Director will reconvene with the student to approve the Thesis Pre-Proposal and to make arrangements for the General Examinations.
 Supervisory Committees will meet shortly thereafter to conduct the General Examinations.
 Within three months of completing the exams, the student will submit a full Thesis Proposal to the .Supervisory Committee, who will then oversee the preparation of the thesis, meeting regularly with the student to evaluate and guide the dissertation work as it proceeds.
 Each Supervisory Committee must meet at least once annually with the student, prior to June 1, and complete and file an assessment of student progress.
+Please note that failure to submit this report in a timely fashion may affect student status and/or funding.